Originally I wanted to type Google I/O 2018, but…

 I love many of those new features.
-Like usage of their AI in medicine, conversion of photos with a document to PDF, an adaptive battery in Android by the probability of app usage, automatic Do Not Disturb activation, navigation with street view and camera or even Google Lens to copy & paste directly from a camera!
+Like usage of their AI in medicine, conversion of photos with a document to PDF, an adaptive battery in Android by the probability of app usage, automatic Do Not Disturb activation, navigation with street view and camera, or even Google Lens to copy & paste directly from a camera!

 All of that is very cool and will be very useful.
 I can’t wait to have it available on my phone.

-What worries me very much is autocomplete in Gmail and that assistant can make calls for you.
+What worries me very much is autocomplete in Gmail, and that assistant can make calls for you.
 Check the videos (if you missed it in the previous one):

 It’s also nice.
 But… it’s not me.
 I don’t want some machine to save me a few seconds by completing sentences I would write differently.
-I don’t want to change my style of communication to some general way.
+I don’t want to change my style of communication in some general way.
 Well, I can handle that, I can turn off autocomplete and do not use an assistant to make calls for me.
 But I don’t want to communicate with machines as well…